What Are Recourse Loans and Non-Recourse Loans?

 With non-recourse loans, the lender has the potential to lose money.
 However, even when a non-recourse loan is used, there are situations where the borrower/guarantor can be held personally liable—we’ll get to those later.
 In any event, if a default occurs, it will still impact the borrower’s credit score.

-When Are Recourse or Non-Recourse Loans Used?
+When Are These Loans Used?

 Recourse financing is preferred by most lenders, and recourse loans are usually used for any transaction that might potentially be risky.
 Since the lender is legally able to seize property beyond the initial underlying asset, it can reduce the perceived risk.